 Following the official release of results at the end of a trimester, you can apply to the Faculty Academic Progress Committee for a review of the result you received for a unit, including any assessment task or part of the unit.

 When can I apply for this?
 You have 5 working days following the official release of result for a unit to apply for a Review of Results, unless you can show that exceptional circumstances prevented you from lodging your application in time.

 How do I apply for this?
 You can use Deakin’s online form to apply for an Administrative Review and/or an Academic Review.
 You can access the form via Deakin’s Review of Results webpage here.

-Administrative Review: This checks that all assignment and exam marks have been included and added up correctly to obtain your final mark.
+Administrative Review: This checks that all your assignment and exam marks have been included and added up correctly to obtain your final result.

-Academic Review: If you believe your result is not fair, you will need to provide evidence that your work was not marked in accordance with the marking criteria or that there was a misapplication of other relevant University policies or procedures.
-However, simply thinking that you deserve a better mark is not grounds for review.
-It is important that students justify their reasons for review and also provide adequate evidence to support your application.
+Academic Review: If you believe your result is not fair, you will need to provide supporting evidence that your work was not marked in accordance with the marking criteria or that there was a misapplication of other relevant University policies or procedures.
+It is important to explain your reasons for applying for review and provide adequate evidence to support your application.
 A DUSA Advocate can provide confidential independent advice and support with this.

 Are there any circumstances in which I cannot apply for Review of Results?
 If your assessment task has already been re-marked or double-marked, the university won’t accept a Review of Results application unless you can show a misapplication of procedure has occurred.